donbr/metadata-management-2025/README.md

 ## Appendix

+> *FINALLY...
+POTENTIALLY SOME VALUE TO BE GAINED BY ASKING THE RIGHT QUESTIONS TO DRIVE MEANINGFUL RESEARCH...*

 ### Competency Questions

 A set of **ontology-style competency questions** designed to guide research, tool development, and standardization efforts in next-generation metadata management systems.